mattst/MultipleSelectionScroller/README.md

 The Multiple Selection Scroller plugin does not provide a `.sublime-keymap` file to set its keys.

 Choosing keys that will suit all users is not possible - the chosen keys will always interfere with the existing keys of some users.
-The `README_KEYS.md` file, linked below, contains suggestions and examples of various key bindings that can be copied and pasted into your `Default (OS).sublime-keymap` file and altered to suit your configuration.
+The `README_KEYS.md` file, linked below, contains suggestions and examples of various key bindings that can be copied and pasted into your user `Default (OS).sublime-keymap` file and altered to suit your configuration.

 Please follow this link to read the [README_KEYS.md](https://github.com/mattst/MultipleSelectionScroller/blob/master/README_KEYS.md) file.